HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

     -disablePrompt, --disablePrompt <value>
     ```

--   **Required attributes for LiveSync Pull WCM Design Library**

-    Use this attribute to specify the local library folder path where the WCM Design Library files should be placed.
-This attribute accepts a folder path:

-    ```shell
-    -wcmLibraryPath <value>
-    ```

-    Use either of the following attributes to specify the WCM Design Library created in the DX server:
+    **Use either of the following attributes to specify the WCM Design Library created in the DX server you want to pull using this feature.**

     ```shell title="WCM Design Library Name"
     -wcmLibraryName <value>